Shazwazza/Our.Umbraco.IoC/README.md

 #### LightInject support on Umbraco Cloud

-This version is identical in functionality to the above `LightInject` implementation, however since Umbraco Cloud currently has a hard dependency on `LightInject 4.1.1` this version is created to accommodate that.
+This version is identical in functionality to the above `LightInject` implementation, however because Umbraco Cloud runs with Umbraco Deploy which has a dependency on `LightInject 4.x` this version is created to accommodate that.

 	Install-Package Our.Umbraco.IoC.LightInject4